andmeek/sudoku/README.md

 A simple open source browser based sudoku game

 An ad-free customize-able option to play sudoku.
+Check it out at http://opensourcesudoku.com

 ## Development